amar47shah/compassionate-coding/text.md

 I gave this developer an unflattering nickname, derived from his unique git commit style, and took to the Twitterwaves to complain about him.
+At local meetups, I'd hear his name and say, "Oh yeah, I know ASDF.
+Not directly; I know him *through his work*."
 All in all, I'm pleasantly surprised that I was able to exercise any discretion at all.
 I hated this man; to me, he was the embodiment of fraud, a snake-oil salesman leaving throngs of sad, sick pioneer townspeople in his wake.
 I refused to consider